-Laurie is a partner in our Family Law Group, acting in disputes involving high incomes, significant property, and custody and access issues.
-Laurie is results-oriented, using her practical and creative skills to find the most appropriate resolution for each client’s specific needs.
-Laurie appears in courts at both the trial and appellate levels, and makes effective use of both mediation and arbitration for her clients.
+Laurie is a partner in our Family Law Group, acting on behalf of a range of clients in disputes involving high incomes, significant property, and parenting issues.
+A results-oriented advocate, Laurie uses her practical and creative skills to find the most appropriate resolution for each client’s specific needs.
+She adeptly and comfortably appears before courts at all levels, and under appropriate circumstances, uses either mediation or arbitration as a means to resolve matters for her clients.

-In addition to being frequently listed in Best Lawyers and The Canadian Legal Lexpert Directory in the area of Family Law, Laurie was named in the “Top 25 Most Influential Lawyers in Canada” in 2012, and received an Honourary Doctorate from the Law Society of Ontario in the same year.
+As a testament to her excellence in family law, Laurie has been repeatedly recognized by the most prominent legal directories in the profession, including Best Lawyers in Canada and The Canadian Legal Lexpert Directory in the area of Family Law.
+She was also honoured as one of the “Top 25 Most Influential Lawyers in Canada” in 2012, and received an Honourary Doctorate from the Law Society of Ontario in the same year.

 As an extension of her practice, Laurie co-founded The Minerva Group, an association of senior family law lawyers in Toronto who provide timely access to family law mediation, arbitration and litigation management services.
 Laurie brings an empathetic and innovative approach to conducting mediations, using foundational best practices for both mediation and arbitration, as developed by The Minerva Group.
 To book a mediation, arbitration or litigation management with Laurie, or to inquire further about her mediation or arbitration agreements, her rates and availability, please reach out to Michelle Fields.